sampadkar21/KnowDIY/README.md

 * No counter-questions to the user (stateless mode)
 * No hallucination — respond only if answer is known

 ## 📦 Exporting Vector Store

-You can persist or share the knowledge base as a compressed file:[vectordb.zip](./vectordb.zip)
+You can persist or share the knowledge base as a compressed file: [vectordb.zip](./vectordb.zip)

 ## 📚 Citations & Resources